hauptem/F5-APM-DoD-Warning-Banner-Configuration/README.md

 1. Verify the banner displays correctly on the test virtual server
 2. Confirm the "I ACKNOWLEDGE AND CONSENT" button functions properly
 3. Test that users can proceed through the access policy after consent
-4. Validate the banner appearance matches DoD requirements
+4. Validate the banner test matches DoD requirements
 5. Only migrate to production after successful testing and acceptance